Janislav/nexiles.git.flow/docs/using-gitflow.rst

 Sooo... beacuse we're so diligently developer we want to add a cool js function to our next release, so you just have to do the same like before.
-Make a new branch and add a js hello world function to index.html and finisch the feature-branch afterwords.
+Make a new branch and add a js hello world function to index.html and finisch the feature-branch afterwards.
 So now we've a new feature in our develop branch.